ipfs-inactive/blog/content/post/70-js-ipfs-0-38.md

 # 🔦 Highlights

+> Garbage collection, gossipsub & IPNS support for `ipfs resolve`!
+Also a new release process!

 ## 🗑️ Garbage collection

 Support for garbage collection has shipped with `0.38.0`!
 This means that blocks in your IPFS Repo will be removed whenever gc is run unless they are pinned.